All Episodes

 I'm predicting the whole system of hospitals will collapse, especially little ones.

-I think uh it it has to.
+I think it has to.

 It has to collapse because without the profit motive and without any profit, why go on business?